 To comply with State and Federal regulations, ARKVILLE WATER DISTRICT will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water source.
-During the year 2018 we tested for several constituents.
+Last year we failed to collect the required Water Quality Parameters samples from 1/1/2019-6/30/2019.
+The required Water Quality Parameters samples were collected from 7/1/2019-12/31/2019.
+During the year 2019 we tested for several constituents.
 Any detects are listed in the table below.
 We also did monthly coliform sampling and testing and the results proved to be negative or no detect.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.